 For those looking to have fun and test out a few stock ideas, stock market games make it easy.
 You can get in the game with your friends, win some virtual money and just generally have a good time.
 Bragging rights are nice, but it’s really about learning and fun.

 On the other hand, virtual trading or simulators are for serious traders.
-Virtual trading is all about testing strategies and evaluating a broker’s platform, with the possibility that you might take your business there, if you like what you see.
+Virtual trading is all about testing strategies and evaluating a broker’s platform, with the possibility that you might take your business there.
 So a broker’s virtual trading platform is going to throw you into a real market environment.
 Sure, the money isn’t real but the market quotes are!

 Virtual trading can be a great first step into the market, because you can get a feel for how things work.
 If you make a mistake, it’s all just paper money anyway.
 That gives you a sense of calm that you’ll never experience when real money is on the line.